 Space Allocation & Operations

 Tent spaces are requested through a centralized process.
 Requests are gathered during the Spring semester and allocations occur over the summer.
 If there are more requests for specific tent size spaces available, requesting groups will be entered into a lottery.
 Those not selected will have an opportunity to adjust their tent size request.
-Once spaces have been assigned based on requests from registered student groups, open spaces will be available on a first-come, first-served basis.
+Once spaces have been assigned based on requests from registered student groups, open spaces per game will be available on a first-come, first-served basis.
 Please note, requesting changes in space sizes must be formally requested through the online form once it is available.
 Signs will be provided by the tent vendor and will be affixed to the tent however free-standing signs or letters will not be allowed.
 Space assignments will be made shortly before the start of the season and organizations should only set up in their assigned spaces - tents will not be allowed to put up walls either independently or through the vendor.

 Food and Beverage